Districts of West Bengal

 Divisions are administered by Divisional Commissioners.
 Kolkata, the capital of the state, constitutes the Kolkata district.
 Other districts are further divided into administrative units such as subdivisions and blocks, administered by SDO and BDO, respectively.
 The Panchayati Raj has a three-tier structure in the state.
 The atomic unit is called a Gram Panchayat, which is the Panchayat organisation for a collection of villages.
 The block-level organisations are called Panchayat Samiti, and the district-level organisations are named Zilla Parishad.

-The West Bengal cabinet has approved the creation of seven new districts on 1 August 2022.
-This will number district from 23 to 30.
-New Sundarban District from existing South 24 Parganas District, new Ichhamati District and Basirhat District from existing North 24 Parganas District.
-New Ranaghat District from existing Nadia District and Bishnupur District from existing Bankura district.
-While new Jangipur District and Berhampore district from existing Murshidabad District will be carved out.

 Geography

 West Bengal is bordered by three countries: Nepal, Bhutan and Bangladesh; and five Indian states: Sikkim, Bihar, Jharkhand, Odisha, and Assam.
 Sikkim and Bhutan are located to the north of the state, Nepal to the northwest, Bihar and Jharkhand in the west, Odisha in the southwest, the Bay of Bengal to the south, and Bangladesh and Assam are in the east.
 West Bengal is the only state of India that has both snowy mountains (Himalayas in the north) and sea beaches (on the coast of the Bay of Bengal in the south).
 In between them, the river Ganga enters the state from west, before it branches off into its main distributaries: the Hooghly River, which flows southwards to reach the Bay of Bengal, and the Padma River, which flows eastwards into Bangladesh.

 The districts that are located at the north of the Ganga—Darjeeling, Jalpaiguri, Cooch Behar, Malda, Uttar Dinajpur, Dakshin Dinajpur, Alipurduar and Kalimpong — are often referred to collectively as North Bengal.
 Kalimpong is a newly added district of West Bengal.
 Geographically, this area is divided into the Darjeeling Himalayan hill region, the Terai and Dooars region, and the North Bengal plains.
 The Siliguri Corridor, also known as Chicken's Neck, which connects North-East India with rest of the India, lies in this region.
 The Indo-Bangladesh enclaves are either enclaves or exclaves of the Cooch Behar district or the Jalpaiguri district.

 The districts on the south of the Ganges—Bankura, Paschim Bardhaman, Purba Bardhaman, Birbhum, Purulia, Murshidabad, Nadia, West Midnapore, Jhargram, East Midnapore, Hooghly, Howrah, Kolkata, North 24 Parganas and South 24 Parganas—constitute a variety of geographical regions such as the Rarh region, the Western plateau and high lands, the coastal plains, the Sunderbans and the Ganga Delta.
 Kolkata, the capital of the state, constitutes the Kolkata district.

 The uninhabited South Talpatti Island, which surfaced in the Bay of Bengal in the 1970s near the Indo-Bangladesh border, is claimed by both India and Bangladesh.